 - Common Alzheimer disease.
-The majority of people with early-onset Alzheimer disease have the common form of the disease.
+Most people with early-onset Alzheimer disease have the common form of the disease.
 The disease progresses in roughly the same way as it does in older people.

-- Genetic Alzheimer disease.
-This form is extremely rare.
+- Genetic (familial) Alzheimer disease.
+This form is very rare.
 A few hundred people have genes that directly contribute to Alzheimer disease.
-These people begin showing symptoms of the disease in their 30s, 40s, or 50s.
+These people start showing symptoms of the disease in their 30s, 40s, or 50s.

 What causes early-onset Alzheimer disease?

-Experts do not know what triggers the start of Alzheimer disease.
-They suspect that two proteins damage and kill nerve cells.
-Fragments of one protein, beta-amyloid, build up and are called plaques; twisted fibers of another protein, tau, are called tangles.
-Almost everyone develops plaques and tangles as they age; but those with Alzheimer disease develop many, many more.
+Experts don't know what triggers the start of Alzheimer disease.
+They suspect that 2 proteins damage and kill nerve cells.
+Fragments of one protein, beta-amyloid, build up and are called plaques.
+Twisted fibers of another protein, tau, are called tangles.
+Almost everyone develops plaques and tangles as they age.
+But those with Alzheimer disease develop many, many more.
 At first, these plaques and tangles damage the memory areas of the brain.
-Over time they affect more areas of the brain.
-Experts do not know why some people develop so many plaques and tangles, or how they spread and damage the brain.
+Over time, they affect more areas of the brain.
+Experts don't know why some people develop so many plaques and tangles, or how they spread and damage the brain.